BrownCSCI1230/lab02_pencils/README.md

 - Display the canvas by passing the vector to `displayGrayCanvas()` at [location]
 - Compile and run the code with command line input of [...]

-What is color of your canvas now?
+Your canvas should now look like this:

+![colored canvas][img path]

 **task**:

 Now, in `drawFlower(vec2 xy)` at [code location], try changing the pixel at coordinate (x,y) to something other than the initial value.
-You should work out what its index should be.
+Remember that the pixels are stored in a 1D array, so you will have to calculate the index of that parituclar pixel.

 **Task:**

-Try making the function draw a flower with colorful center and petals, sort of like the example below(You can decide the color yourself):
+Try making the function draw a flower with colorful center and petals, sort of like the example below (you can decide the color yourself):

 ![](bunch-colorful.jpg)